jacobquirke/100-days-of-code/log.md

 **Today's Progress** Continuing work on my website and officially gained my first client for web development - the logistics company.
 It's a big task and I still have lots to learn but I've got to get cracking now.
 No messing about - I have to prove to others and myself that I am officially a web developer.

 **Thoughts** Definitely feel like I can't do it but this sense of dread os what really pushes me to do a lot of work.
 I can do it.

+### Day 15: 18 October 2019: Friday

+**Today's Progress** Started work on first official client as a web developer.
+Still have lots to learn but I'm doing it.
+Did some more practice on JavaScript.

+**Thoughts** That imposter feeling is creeping in but I have the weekend to figure things out and become a better developer.